General Statement

 Isabelle Antes, Librarian, University Libraries (R)

-Shannon Duffy, Professor of Instruction, History (R)
+Stephen Ray, Associate Professor of Instruction, Physics (R)

 Graduate Student Members: